prijs/pri-docs/src/pages/plugin/project/index.md

 ### Entry

-You can use `entry.pipeHeader`, `entry.pipeBody` to extend entry code.
+You can use methods like `entry.pipeHeader` and `entry.pipeBody` to extend entry code.
 Usage:

 ```typescript
 entry.pipeBody(str => str)